 P.O.
 Box 12268

 For Overnight Delivery Use:

-For patients with approved applications needing assistance to complete the Co-Pay Claim Form, please refer to the Claim Form Information Guide.
-The Co-Pay Claim Form is not available on the website for downloading please contact the Co-Pay program to request a form.
+For patients with approved applications who need assistance completing the Co-Pay Claim Form, please refer to the Claim Form Information Guide.
+The Co-Pay Claim Form is not available on the website for downloading.
+Please contact the Co-Pay Assistance Program to request a form.

 In most cases, the payment will be sent directly to your pharmaceutical supplier, hospital, doctor and less commonly, directly to the patient.
 Claim requests for less than $20 will not be processed.

 Expense reimbursements received by patients from the LLS Co-Pay Assistance Program are generally not taxable.
 However, we recommend patients consult with a tax professional for a final determination.

 Access the Copayment Assistance Resource Guide for Blood Cancer Patients